By Brent Wells, DC

 When you walk or stand too long with your pelvis pushed forward like this, it puts stress on your hamstrings, stretching them.
 Since the sciatic nerve is located by the hamstrings, this constant stretching and pressure can do a lot of damage to your sciatic nerve.

 Uncomfortable and un-cushioned shoes can also be hard on your feet and your hamstrings.
-At minimum, try to wear shoes with support built in them, avoiding heels and non-supportive shoes like flip-flops.
+At minimum, try to wear shoes with support built-in, avoiding heels and non-supportive shoes like flip-flops.
 There are also shoe inserts you can purchase that are designed specifically for people with sciatica.

 Carrying Items in Your Back Pockets